achahid19/Random_unique_numbers_generator/README.md

 # Random unique numbers generator

-This program helps you to generate a sequence of unique random numbers.
+This program helps you to generate a sequence of unique random numbers separated by any set of characters you want.
 Built with Cpp language, it's simple to use and output the result on a 'txt' file.

 ## Starting